-Persons that must register.
-You must be registered if you are any of the following persons.
+Persons that are required to register.
+You are required to be registered if you are any of the following persons.

 - A blender.

 - An enterer.

 - A pipeline operator.

 - A position holder.

 - A refiner.

 - A terminal operator.

-- A vessel operator.
+- · A vessel operator.

-- Train operators who uses dyed diesel fuel in their trains and they incur liability for tax at the train rate.
+- A train operator who uses dyed diesel fuel in his or her trains and incurs liability for tax at the train rate.

-- Full rate buyers of aviation-grade kerosene in connection with a removal from a terminal (other than removal directly into the fuel tank of an aircraft).

-- Producers or importers of alcohol, biodiesel, and agri-biodiesel.
+- A producer or importer of alcohol, biodiesel, agri-biodiesel and renewable diesel.